 What makes this more troubling is that they are using the non-existent threat of brute force attacks to try to collect users’ email addresses.
 By default permission to send “email updates about WordPress Security” is also included when doing that and considering in the best case here they are not aware of it pretty basic security fact that brute force attacks are not happening, the quality of the security information they would provide in those email is likely to be poor.

-Just based on this it would seem like a good idea to avoid this company and their plugin, but it isn’t the only issue with found with the plugin recently.
+Just based on this it would seem like a good idea to avoid this company and their plugin, but it isn’t the only issue we found with the plugin recently.
 Back in April we ran across the fact that the plugin had button labeled “One-Click Secure” that didn’t do anything.